timswims/ESK/README.md

 5. Verify Gateway Installation

 What Do You Need?

-• A valid Oracle Cloud account, an Oracle Management Cloud instance and "OMC Administrator" role credentials.
+* A valid Oracle Cloud account, an Oracle Management Cloud instance and "OMC Administrator" role credentials.
 See How do I Access Oracle Management Cloud? in Getting Started with Oracle Management Cloud.
 You should already have these if you followed a prior tutorial.

-• A host: the OMC Gateway needs to be installed on a host where it will run.
+* A host: the OMC Gateway needs to be installed on a host where it will run.
 For production deployment, one or more dedicated physical or VM hosts is recommended.
 For trial, it is possible to use a host where the entities you want to monitor are installed.
 Linux, Windows, Solaris SPARC and AIX based hosts are supported.
 See the “Supported Operating Systems” section in Common Prerequisites.

-• A staging location: an empty directory on your host where you download or copy the agent files.
+* A staging location: an empty directory on your host where you download or copy the agent files.

-• An installation directory: an empty directory on your host where the agent will be installed.
+* An installation directory: an empty directory on your host where the agent will be installed.
 Ensure the directory is created with the required permissions.
 See the "Permissions Required on the Agent Base Directory" section in Common Prerequisites.

+# Download the Oracle Management Cloud Gateway Software

 The Oracle Management Cloud gateway software, including a gateway installation script and an editable response file, is provided in a zip file that you can download from your Oracle Management Cloud console.
 The zip file is platform specific.

+## Access the Oracle Management Cloud Console

-if you don't have an Oracle Cloud Account, sign up for one using the Registering For a Cloud Account section below.
-If you already have a cloud account, then skip this section section
+If you don't have an Oracle Cloud Account, sign up for one using the Registering For a Cloud Account section below.
+If you already have a cloud account, then skip the Registering For a Cloud Account section section

-Registering For a Cloud Account
+### Registering For a Cloud Account

 1. Go to the Oracle Cloud Infrastructure Page: https://cloud.oracle.com/en_US/cloud-infrastructure.